 Schedule is intended to show information for 10 years.
-Since 2019 is the third year of presentation, only three years of data is available.
+Since 2020 is the fourth year for this presentation, there are only four years available.
 However, additional years will be included as they become available.

-The Plan Fiduciary Net Position as a Percentage of the Total GLI OPEB Liability for the VRS Group Life Insurance Program for each year is presented on page 127 of the VRS 2019 Comprehensive Annual Financial Report (CAFR).
+The Plan Fiduciary Net Position as a Percentage of the Total GLI OPEB Liability for the VRS Group Life Insurance Program for each year is presented on page 128 of the VRS 2020 Annual Report.